faramarzzabihi/Image2textProjectNew/README.md

     - Enhance OCR accuracy by post-processing the extracted text to rectify spelling errors.
     - Implements the SpellCorrectionUsingParsBERT project for intelligent spell-checking of Farsi text.

+## Notice:
+Please note that this project utilizes some .pkl files to optimize performance.
+To maintain transparency and facilitate customization:

+- The .pkl files are pre-computed models for specific functionalities.
+- Instead of relying on pre-existing .pkl files, consider using the corresponding classes or functionalities in the codebase to generate the desired outputs programmatically.

 ## Installation and Setup:
 ### Tesseract Installation:
 For Linux:\